U.S. spent $62 billion on disaster relief in fiscal 2011 and 2012

-WASHINGTON (Reuters) - The U.S. government spent nearly $62 billion on disaster relief in the two-year period ending September 30, 2012, to help Americans recover from severe storms, droughts, heat waves and wildfires, a new analysis of federal data has found.
+WASHINGTON, Sept 11 (Reuters) - The U.S. government spent nearly $62 billion on disaster relief in the two-year period ending Sept.
+30, 2012, to help Americans recover from severe storms, droughts, heat waves and wildfires, a new analysis of federal data has found.

 The Agriculture Department accounted for more than half of all federal disaster spending for those two years, with $28.2 billion going to the crop insurance program, according to a report by the Center for American Progress, a progressive think tank, released on Wednesday.